DavldMA/Amino-Bot/README.md

    ```

 3. Configure your bot:
-   - Edit the `config.py` file with your Amino credentials and bot settings.
+   - Edit the variables on the main file with your account credentials

 4. Run the bot:
    ```